Lab Assignment #1

 Introduction

-The following images show an example of initial configuration of a puzzle (6 x 6) and the final solution where, additionally, we have also represented which tent is associated to each tree, using a small red line.
+The following images show an example of initial configuration of a puzzle (4 x 4) and the final solution.

 initial solved